geraldcroes/traefik/docs/configuration/providers/file.md

-Even if the most convenient way to configure Traefik is to point to your orchestrator, Traefik supports the use of configuration files.
+Even if the most convenient way to configure Traefik is to point to your orchestrator, Traefik supports the use of configuration files where you can define manually configuration

 ## Reference